jvelilla/collection-json/extensions/data.md

 If it's present the value for the field can either be a list of key, a list of value pairs, or a URL.
 If it's a URL, returns a valid collection json with a list of items that can be used by the client.

-## Example using an array of value pairs

 ## Example using a list of keys